yringhring/Domain-composition-of-physical-activity/README.md

 # METsTernaryVisualization

-This program generates a ternary plot of METs (Metabolic Equivalent of Task) values for three activity categories: work, travel, and recreation.
+This program generates a ternary plot of METs (Metabolic Equivalent of Task) values for three activity categories: `work`, `travel`, and `recreation`.
 The input data must be in a `data_XXX.csv` format (where XXX is any 3-letter code) and should have the following structure:

 ## Input Data Format